MylesThomas/algoexpert.io/MLExpert/largeScaleNotes.md

 # Notes from the video

 Previous videos:
-- HDFS and Spark Cluster can help produce features and labels
+- HDFS and Spark Cluster together can help produce features and labels
-- Now, to explore models, we need to train mocels
+- Now, to explore models, we need to train models
-    - automate training needed for launching the model
+    - automate training needed for launching the model (stay up-to-date with most recent features)

 Idea of this video:

-In this past, we looked at
+In this past, we looked at situations that are not scalable:
 - models over 1 machine/processor
 - Small datasets

 Reality of industry/real world:
 - Computing power over multiple computers
 - Very Large datasets
-    - Need to parallelize and alter in order for things to work in a big data setting
+    - Need to parallelize/alter in order for things to work in a big data setting

 ### How to train a basic model